Tokenization

 });Retrieving a Token

-You can retrieve details about a token:
+You can retrieve details about a token with the Get Token endpoint:

 const response = await fetch(`https://api.prahsys.com/payments/n1/merchant/{merchantId}/token/${tokenId}`, {